golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/task-example-2-hashcat.md

 ---
-description: List of actions needed to execute the hashcat example.
+description: Task API hashcat Tutorial
+title: Task API hashcat Tutorial
+type: tutorial
 ---

 # Task Example 2: Hashcat on Golem

+## Introduction

 This section contains steps you need to execute in order to run our hashcat password-recovery example.
 As this tutorial is designed to inspire you to create your own Golem applications, we will explain all the needed details of Golem application implementation.

-{% hint style="info" %}
 This example illustrates following Golem features & aspects:

-* VM runtime
+- VM runtime
-* Task execution
+- Task execution
-* Parallel task execution on multiple provider
+- Parallel task execution on multiple provider
-* Submitting multiple task sequences to a single`Golem` engine
+- Submitting multiple task sequences to a single`Golem` engine
-* Setting timeout for commands run on a provider
+- Setting timeout for commands run on a provider
-* Reading output from commands run on a provider
+- Reading output from commands run on a provider
-* File transfer to/from provider's exe unit
+- File transfer to/from provider's exe unit
-{% /hint %}

 ## What is hashcat?

 [_Hashcat_](https://hashcat.net/hashcat/) is a command-line utility that finds unknown passwords from their known hashes.

-{% hint style="info" %}
+{% alert level="info" %}
 Hashcat is a very powerful tool.
 It supports 320 hashing algorithms and 5 different attack types.
 We will use only the "phpass" algorithm and a simple brute-force attack.

-{% /hint %}
+{% /alert %}

 First, we need to precisely define the "finding a password" problem.
 Let's assume we have a hash obtained from processing of an unknown password using the "phpass" algorithm.

-{% hint style="info" %}
+{% alert level="info" %}
 Phpass is used as a hashing method by e.g. WordPress and Drupal.
 Those are free/open-source web frameworks used to run PHP-based websites.
-{% /hint %}
+{% /alert %}

 The password hash is stored in `in.hash` file and the hash is: